kienvanba/react-native-structure-example/README.md

 - How is 3rd party api organized?

   3rd party api (ex: payment gateway), is also served as a service.
-  Our `server` will handle business logic and communication.
-  `Mobile app` just have to make api call just like any other services.
+  Our `server` will communicate with the `gateway` to handle business logic and ensure data is secured, and then provide an `api` for `mobile app` so it just have to make api call like any other services.

 - Does it use Redux?